Hoe bewaar je extra vierge olijfolie het beste? - TheOliveLabel.shop

 Introduction

-1. What can't olive oil tolerate?
+1. What can olive oil not tolerate?

-Our guideline is, provided it is stored cool (12 – 21 degrees) and in a dark place :
+Our guideline is, provided it is stored cool (12 – 21 degrees) and in a dark place:

-3. Store extra virgin olive oil in a cool place
+3. Storing extra virgin olive oil cool

 Can you store extra virgin olive oil in the refrigerator?

 Is it a good idea to store your premium EVOO in the refrigerator?
-The answer is: Yes, there are advantages, but also a few, relatively minor, disadvantages.
+The answer is: yes, there are advantages, but also a few, relatively minor, disadvantages.

-Benefits of storing in the refrigerator
+Advantages of storing in the refrigerator

-• Extra protection: the oil is better protected against heat and light, two important factors that affect its quality.
+• Extra protection: the oil is better protected against heat and light, two important factors that affect quality.

 Disadvantages of storing in the refrigerator